Costs and Key Dates

-Required one-time fees include a thesis project fee (candidacy fee) of $600, assessed during the fourth year of the program, and a graduation fee of $100, assessed when the thesis project is accepted, prior to Commencement.
+Required one-time fees include a thesis project fee (candidacy fee) of $600, assessed during the third year of the program, and a graduation fee of $150, assessed during the final year.

-The program is structured to enable students to complete it in five years.
-Students continuing after the fifth year will be assessed a $500 per year continuation fee.
+The program is structured to enable students to complete it in four years.
+Students continuing after the fourth year will be assessed a $500 per year continuation fee.